Freezer Giving Off A Burning Smell? This Could Be Why

 How to Check if Your Freezer Is Under Warranty

-Remember, if your freezer is new, it may give off a burning smell.
+Remember, if your freezer is new, it can give off a burning smell.
 However, if it’s not new or the smell doesn’t wear off, don’t forget to check the power cord, defrost heater, compressor fan, and coils.

 Thank you so much for reading this guide.
 If you found it helpful, please check out our related articles below.